edoardocattapan/ardo.github.io/_posts/2021-11-27-Does-God-Exist-?.md

 **The coming of fate conduces to see why God exists.**

+**God is the sense of reconciliation that consciousness seeks to maintain between the known and the unknown.**

 **Most of all, God is the unknown.**

 To hope, believe, have faith and know that fate is here: this takes perspective.